Characters of the Final Fantasy IV series: Reception

 The cast of Final Fantasy IV has been well received by video game publications.
 GameTrailers stated that by the time the game was first released, the characters surpassed common RPG stereotypes, and that the relationships between the main cast would still entertain gamers a decade later.
 Dragon reviewer Sandy Petersen added that the cast was notable for each having their motives in the plot which attached him to the game.
 The diverse number of characters has been praised for their distinctive traits by RPGFan's Matt Rickert.
 Greg Kasavin from GameSpot had similar comments, and appreciated that unlike other RPG protagonists, Cecil was already an experienced warrior at the start of the game and had strong relationships already established.
 Similarly, Micky Gunn from GamePlanet stated that thanks to the characters' expertise, the player had access to a wide variety of moves from the game's beginning.

 Cecil was listed as the best hero in the Final Fantasy franchise by GamesRadar as well as one of the top 10 franchise characters by GameZone, owing to his heroic traits and character arc.
 Both GameSpot and IGN stated that the cast was interesting and avoided common cliches.
 On the other hand, while RPGamer's Michael Beckett found the main characters likable, he felt that some of the most important ones "have been copied by so many other titles in the genre that they have been rendered cliche", specifically pointing to Cecil and Rosa's personalities.

-The designs from the Nintendo DS remake were praised by Elisa Di Fiore from GameSpy as making the characters appealing, while Cheat Code Central complained that some were too pixelated.
+The designs from the Nintendo DS remake were praised by Elisa Di Fiore from GameSpy as making the characters appealing.
 The inclusion of English voice actors in the Nintendo DS remake resulted in positive reactions from RPGamer's Glenn Wilson, who stated that the actors "emote well and add to the believability of the characters", while Elisa Di Fiore stated it made the characters more enjoyable.
 Lark Anderson from GameSpot instead said the acting was "weak", stating that it made some scenes overdramatic.
-Cheat Code Central enjoyed the voice acting but felt it could have been better.

 Manga author Masashi Kishimoto cited the cast as likable and expressed a preference for both Palom and Porom and their scenes.